Frýdlant: Town hall and museum

-In 1893, a new town hall was erected in the centre of the town on T. G. Masaryka Square according to plans by the architect Franz Neumann.
+In 1893, a new town hall was erected in the centre of the town on the square Náměstí T. G. Masaryka according to plans by the architect Franz Neumann.
 Inside the town hall is a bust of Albrecht von Wallenstein, created by a sculptor from nearby Raspenava.
 The building has stained glass windows and the exterior has statues of Self-Sacrifice and Justice.
 Nowadays, the Frýdlant Town Museum is located on the second floor with archaeological and historical exhibits.

 Town fortifications

 Several fragments of the town walls have been preserved, including torsos of three prismatic towers.
 The walls are almost circular in outline, built of local basalt.

 In popular culture

 The town's castle is believed to be the source of inspiration for The Castle (1926) by Franz Kafka.